virgs/jsonPlaceholderReplacer/README.md

 [![build status](https://travis-ci.org/virgs/jsonPlaceholderReplacer.svg?branch=master)](https://travis-ci.org/virgs/jsonPlaceholderReplacer)
 [![Maintainability](https://api.codeclimate.com/v1/badges/6e586ff6eb12a67da08e/maintainability)](https://codeclimate.com/github/virgs/jsonPlaceholderReplacer/maintainability) [![Greenkeeper badge](https://badges.greenkeeper.io/virgs/jsonPlaceholderReplacer.svg)](https://greenkeeper.io/)

-Lightweight yet really powerful typescript library/cli to replace placeholders in an javascript object.
+Lightweight yet really powerful typescript library/cli to replace placeholders in an javascript object/JSON.
 By default, all you have to do is to use double curly brackets **{{**placeholderKey**}}** or angle brackets **<<**placeholderKey**>>**, interchangeably, to identify the placeholder.
 Don't worry, if you don't like these default placeholders you can create your own.